Mastek Celebrates 30 Years Of Its Listing On The National Stock Exchange

 These integrations transformed Mastek into a comprehensive transformation partner for Fortune 1000 enterprises, underpinned by data, cloud, and platform modernization.

 Mastek has maintained consistent growth.
-In Q4 FY25, the company posted revenue of ₹905.4 crore, a 16.1% YoY rise, with EBITDA at ₹138.8 crore.
+In Q4 FY25, the company posted revenue of Rs.
+905.4 crore, a 16.1% YoY rise, with EBITDA at Rs.
+138.8 crore.
 In Q1 FY26, net profit rose by nearly 29% YoY, while the stock gained 13%-signaling strong market trust.
 Robust free cash flow and disciplined cost management have positioned Mastek for sustainable, margin-accretive growth.

 Mastek's newly launched ADOPT suite, powered by 80+ AI Agent assets and 100+ use cases, accelerates outcomes across three core dimensions: ADOPT for Technology, ADOPT for Business, and ADOPT for Data, guiding clients through seamless AI adoption from incubation to enterprise maturity.
 Mastek advances its AI vision through its AI Engineering Center of Excellence (CoE) and AI Academy, which has trained 3,600+ professionals in GenAI and earned more than 6,500 across a spectrum of AI competencies including advanced specializations in platforms like Oracle, Microsoft, AWS and Salesforce.
 These initiatives aim to build an AI-ready workforce and develop AI-enabled applications for industry-specific use cases.